Role of the judge

 Judges appointed after 2011 are assigned a judicial assistant rather than a tipstaff or crier.

-A small number of tipstaff remain, who are generally working with judges appointed up to 2011.
+There are still a small number of tipstaff who usually work with judges appointed up to 2011.

 Contacts